hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - characteristics of APIs
     - quickly <span style="color: #bb6600;">provision</span> new devices
     - view the <span style="color: #bb6600;">overall health</span> of the network
+  - feature w/ the ability to program and monitor networks from somewhere other than the DNAC GUI: <span style="color: #bb6600;">API</span>

 - Cisco Context Directory Agent (CDA)